zot/textcraft/README.md

 The World is made of things, and only things.
 Each room is a thing.
 Exits between rooms are things.
 People are things.
 Items are things.
 Boxes are things.

-My good friend, Fritz Passow, came up with this idea, which he called "Container MUD", where everything is a container.
+Bill's good friend, Fritz Passow, came up with this idea, which he called "Container MUD", where everything is a container.

 The Thing class has these properties: